mattjennings/merlyn/README.md

 A meta framework for creating [Excalibur.js games](https://excaliburjs.com).
 Like Next.js to React, or SvelteKit to Svelte.

 This is still in the very early stages.
-It is not published (and may not ever be published).
+It is not published yet and may not ever be published.

 ## Features

 - Built on Vite
 - File-based routing for scenes
-  - `src/scenes/level1.ts` => a scene named `level1`
+  - `src/scenes/level1.ts` -> a scene named `level1`
 - Resources are imported as Excalibur resources

   ```js